Estete9/dice-roller/README.txt

 # 📖 Dice Roller <a name="about-project"></a>

-The **Dice Roller** This is a minimalist Android App where you can roll a six-sided dice.
+The **Dice Roller** is a minimalist Android App where you can roll a six-sided dice.

 ## 🛠 Built With <a name="built-with"></a>